AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/faq.md

 ### I accidentally put two of the same header columns in a file.
 How is that data ingested?

-If a column header is duplicated in a file, only the first instance of the column and its corresponding data fields are used; the duplicate columns are ignored, even if the first column was empty.
+If a column header is duplicated in a file, we will mark the file as invalid and return an error response and note the duplicate column.
+Keep in mind that column headers are case-insensitive, so providing "Column1" and "column1" as 2 separate columns will be interpreted as duplicate and result in an invalid file.
+Also remember that column headers are separate from querystring fields.
+It is possible to send in a value in a column that is duplicated as a querystring field.
+In such case, the column value will be used.

 ### What is the throttle limit for API calls?